DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-balance-sheet.md

     ![](../../../../images/eurd-win-balance-sheet-total-area-style.png)

-4. Select the cell bound to the **Name** data field and set the following appearance properties:
+4. Select the row sub-header cell and set the following appearance properties:

     * **Foreground Color**  to **SlateGray**
     * **Font** to **Tahoma 8.25**